 You want to make the cut deep enough to expose the digestive tract.

-Take the tip of your knife and slowly lift it.
+Use the tip of your knife to carefully lift it out.
 Secure the tract with your thumb, and pull downward until it is completely removed.

-Repeat this process until all of the shrimp are clean, wiping off the shrimp and your hands as needed, or rinsing under cool water.
+Repeat this process until all of the shellfish are clean, wiping off the prepped seafood and your hands as needed with paper towels, or rinsing under cool water.

-Rather than fooling around with peeling and then slicing each crustacean with a knife, and then hoping that you don’t break through the black intestine, this OXO Good Grips device allows you to peel and devein in one swift stroke.
-Simply insert the sharpened teeth into top of the shrimp and pull.
+Rather than fooling around with peeling and then slicing each crustacean with a knife, and then hoping that you don’t break through the black digestive tract, this OXO Good Grips device allows you to peel and devein in one swift stroke.

-I find that it allows me to process and prep my seafood about three times as quickly as I could if I was using the traditional method – and that’s saying a lot if you’re making pounds of shrimp cocktail, or gumbo for a party!
+I find that this tool allows me to process and prep my seafood about three times as quickly as I could if I was using the traditional method – and that’s saying a lot if you’re preparing pounds upon pounds of seafood for a large party!

-Once all the shrimp have been correctly deveined using our tutorial, cook according to your recipe’s instructions.
+Once all the shrimp have been peeled and deveined according to the steps in our tutorial, cook according to your recipe’s instructions.

-Do you prefer buying fresh shrimp and deveining it yourself?
+Do you prefer buying fresh shellfish and deveining it yourself?
 Or do you prefer to use frozen?
 Let us know in the comments below!

 That shrimp cleaner sounds like a very handy gadget.
 I live on the gulf coast where shrimping is a way of life, so I have deveined my fair share of shrimp.
 Deveining shrimp is one of the least enjoyable tasks ever.
 Anything that will make the process easier is more than welcome as far as I’m concerned.